ELPatitoLoco/ScriptedEvents-Wiki-Clone/Variables.md

 ### String variable
 * `LASTRESPAWNTEAM` - The most-recently spawned team.
 This variable will not function before the first respawn wave.
+* `LASTRESPAWNUNIT` - The unit name of the most-recently spawned team.
+This variable will not function before the first respawn wave.
 * `NEXTWAVE` - The next wave that is going to spawn.
 Options: `None` (not determined), `ChaosInsurgency`, `NineTailedFox`.
 * `IP`- The IP of the server.